atomicpages/csv-generator/README.md

 | `zip` | 2.579 |
 | `yn` | 0.706s |

-If you need to generate large amounts of data for _wide_ tables, it's recommended to use small pieces of data to speed up the process.
+If you need to generate large amounts of data for _wide_ tables, it's recommended to use fast functions.

 #### More Notes
 Instead of hundreds of async file writes (i.e. page faults), this generator uses a single stream to write content to the file.
 The trade-off is normal heap space, less CPU involvement, but more virtual memory used &mdash; memory is cheap; transistors aren't.